“You have to want it. You have to wake up thinking about it. You have to be obsessed. You can’t go half-way.”

 You have to invest money, time, effort, and even your emotions into achieving your goals.

-When I spoke to the economics class last week, one student asked about chasing goals and general tips for his business.
+When I spoke to an economics class last week, one student asked about chasing goals and general tips for his business.

 My thoughts are rather unique on this topic.
 I believe in the following when it comes to trying to quit your job to create your dream life.

 You can try your best and be happy with whatever outcome happens… or you can do whatever it takes to get what you want.